 Suggested Reading

-He has worked in the Indian start-up ecosystem for a long time and helps new folks in that area in his time outside of work.
-Amit is an avid runner and cyclist and also spends a considerable amount of time helping kids in orphanages.
+He has worked in the Indian start-up ecosystem for a long time and helps new folks in that area outside of work.
+Amit is an avid runner and cyclist and also spends considerable time helping kids in orphanages.